 https://www.everydaycheapskate.com/wp-content/uploads/032516-1-e1458751759427.jpg250250Mary Hunthttps://www.everydaycheapskate.com/wp-content/uploads/EC-Logo-by-Mary-Hunt-Tagline-Trimmed-833x159.pngMary Hunt2019-04-18 00:01:212019-09-29 15:45:10Einstein in the Kitchen or Let Them Eat (Carrot) Cake

 Gifting friends, family, co-workers teachers and others with a jar of your own signature luxury hand and body lotion will definitely put you on the map.
 It’s that good.
-And what better time than this weekend to get a head start on Christmas gifts.
+And what better time than this weekend to make Christmas gifts?
+It’s quick and easy!

 Not particularly crafty?
 No worries.
 If you can assemble, empty, stir and mix well, you’ve got what it takes to make dozens of these gifts start to finish in a single evening.
 And the best part?
 About $3.50 per gift, depending on where you buy the ingredients and containers.